Suor/battle-brothers-mods/autopilot/README.md

 - hide skills and other UI buttons when auto waiting, skipping turn or on AI
 - immediately act after switching to auto, no skipping turn anymore
 - fixed many crashes in combat AI
-- more compatibility, see below
+- more compatibility, see above

 [NexusMods]: https://www.nexusmods.com/battlebrothers/mods/675